gohryt/programming-languages-research/TRACERS.md

 ### 3.5.
 Go `runtime/trace` — Partitioned Execution Traces and Flight Recorder

 Go's `runtime/trace` is a first-party execution tracer emitting runtime-semantic events — `GoCreate`, `GoStart`, `GoBlock{Recv,Send,Select,Sync,Cond}`, `GoSysCall`, `GCStart`, plus user-defined `Task` and `Region` spans.
 Buffers are **per-P** (per scheduler processor), written without locks, and serialization is split from emission.
-Dmitry Vyukov's original 2014 design targeted ~35% overhead; Felix Geisendörfer and Nick Ripley brought it below 1% by Go 1.21 primarily by switching to **frame-pointer-based unwinding** (Go enables FP unconditionally on amd64/arm64 since Go 1.12/1.18, so a traceback is a pointer chase, not a DWARF decode — see §13.6).
+Dmitry Vyukov's original 2014 design targeted ~35% overhead; Felix Geisendörfer and Nick Ripley brought it below 1% by Go 1.21 primarily by switching to **frame-pointer-based unwinding**.
+Go has kept frame pointers available by default on key production architectures for years, making tracebacks a pointer chase rather than a DWARF decode on those platforms; see §13.7 for the policy history.

 The Go 1.22 execution-tracer overhaul (Michael Knyszek) changed the on-wire shape from one monolithic trace to a sequence of **self-contained generations**.
 Each partition is a complete mini-trace that a reader can parse independently; the historical "buffer the whole thing in RAM to sort events" pain disappears.
 This is the load-bearing change that enabled Go 1.25's **`FlightRecorder` API** — a fixed-size in-memory circular buffer holding the last ~N seconds of runtime events, flushed on application-side trigger (error, SLO breach, user command).
 Directly parallel to JFR (§3.1), reached via a partition/generation model instead of a global circular buffer.

 The other Go contribution is the **pprof `profile.proto` format** used by `runtime/pprof`.
-It is intentionally profile-type-agnostic (CPU, heap, goroutine, block, mutex, and custom profiles all share one `Sample → [Location] → Mapping` schema with arbitrary `value` dimensions) and it became the industry-standard wire format for profiles: Parca, Pyroscope / Grafana Phlare, Google Cloud Profiler, Polar Signals, and Datadog all speak pprof.
-See §14.2 for why that mattered for the rise of continuous profiling.
+Rather than repeat the interchange-format details here, §14.2 covers why pprof became the common wire format for CPU, heap, goroutine, block, mutex, and custom profiles.

-Because Go 1.14 added asynchronous preemption (SIGURG-delivered `asyncPreempt` that synthesizes a safepoint at arbitrary PC), its SIGPROF-driven CPU profiler lands samples uniformly over execution — it does not suffer the HotSpot-style safepoint bias of §2.4.
-This is one of the clearer cases where a language-level runtime decision (always-FP + async preemption) pays down a decade of profiling pathology that other managed runtimes still work around via AGCT-style side doors.
+Because Go 1.14 added asynchronous preemption (SIGURG-delivered `asyncPreempt` that synthesizes a safepoint at many otherwise non-cooperative PCs), its SIGPROF-driven CPU profiler is much less tied to cooperative safepoints than older managed-runtime profilers.
+It can still lose or bias samples because of signal delivery, runtime state, cgo/native frames, and unwinding constraints, but it avoids the worst HotSpot-style safepoint bias of §2.4.
+This is one of the clearer cases where language-level runtime decisions (frame-pointer discipline + async preemption) pay down profiling pathology that other managed runtimes still work around via AGCT-style side doors.

 Source: https://go.dev/blog/execution-traces-2024 and https://go.dev/blog/flight-recorder and https://github.com/golang/proposal/blob/master/design/60773-execution-tracer-overhaul.md and https://blog.felixge.de/waiting-for-go1-21-execution-tracing-with-less-than-one-percent-overhead/ and https://github.com/google/pprof/blob/main/proto/profile.proto